US Winter Olympics 2018 medal winners

 "I came to this Olympics wanting a different color, wanting the gold, but coming away with the silver is so thrilling,” he said while speaking to ABC News.
 "I couldn't be more stoked."

-Norwegian skiier Oystein Braaten and Canadian skiier Alex Beaulieu-Marchand captured the gold and bronze medals, respectively.
+Norwegian skiier Oystein Braaten and Canadian skiier Alex Beaulieu-Marchand won the gold and bronze medals, respectively.

 John-Henry Krueger, men's 1,000-meter short-track speedskating